10 Best CRMs for Startups in 2023: Ultimate Guide, Reviews & Pricing Comparison

 - HubSpot's free CRM is extremely limited.
 Most startups will need to upgrade to a paid plan or an entirely different service as they grow, which can be a hassle.

 HubSpot Pricing: HubSpot CRM is free to use.
 The "Starter" plan starts at $45 a month.
 The "Professional" plan starts at $450 a month.
 And the "Enterprise" plan starts at $1,200 a month.
-As you would expect, the more you pay, the more features you have access to.
+As you would expect, the more you pay, the more features you can access.

 Check out the main differences between HubSpot and Close.